Chapter 2: Achieving High Reliability

 Regardless of the features and functions available, technology alone does not guarantee reliability.
 The factor that contributes the most to reliability is the culture of professionalism ingrained in the operation and management of an enterprise computing facility.
 When migration to Windows is considered, the disciplines and processes traditionally associated with the mainframe must also be migrated to ensure success and reliability.

 The Windows Server System was designed to deliver high availability and reliability, and does so through the following means:

 Protected application memory space.
 The Windows Server guarantees that no other application can violate an application's protected memory space.
 The .NET Framework also imposes constraints on rogue processes and includes mechanisms to proactively validate the correct behavior of processes.

 Support for failover processing.
 The Windows Server supports server clusters of up to eight nodes for any server application, with failure or maintenance requirements triggering other nodes to immediately begin providing failover service.
 Windows Server 2003 also supports network load balancing (NLB) that balances incoming Internet Protocol (IP) traffic across nodes in a cluster.

 Economically feasible redundancy.
-Although UNIX system vendors offer fully redundant processing configurations, they are often a high-cost item.
-The substantially lower cost of Windows Server Systems means that redundant configurations are often a viable and cost effective option.
+Although fully redundant processing configurations are often not economically feasible in the mainframe environment, the substantially lower cost of Windows Server Systems means that redundant configurations are often a viable option.

 Policy-based management.
-This feature enables one-to-many management, allowing the management of very large distributed systems environments on a policy or profile basis, rather than by individual system or user.
+This feature enables one-to-many management, allowing the management of very large distributed systems environments on a policy or profile basis, instead of by individual system or user.